-The 10-Step Process to Solve Any Problem
+The 10-Step Problem Solving Process to Overcome Any Issue

 When you are faced with a problem, how do you go about solving it?
-Do you let it overwhelm you or do you flex your problem-solving muscles and figure out the best solution?
+Do you let it overwhelm you, or do you flex your problem-solving muscles and figure out the best solution?

 People who throw themselves at their problems often become frantic and confused.
 They take a haphazard approach to thinking, and then they are amazed when they find themselves floundering and making no progress.